michel4j/uso/docs/source/introduction/interface.rst

 Icon Tool
 ---------
 An icon with a descriptive text to the right or underneath.
-Single-clicking on the tool initiates an action such as opening a form or a pop-up, or redirecting to another page.
+For example, :icon:`bi bi-arrow-right-circle;Submit` Single-clicking on the tool initiates an action such as opening a form or a pop-up, or redirecting to another page.
 On small screens, or when more space is needed on the screen, only the icon is shown.
 Multiple icon tools are sometimes grouped together in a tool bar, on the top-right corner of a page or parts of a page to provide a collection of actions that a user may perform in the given context.  such as the "Proposals" panel on the dashboard.